The nature of you...

 Pollination by the way has been excluded from the story because it is symbolic of ‘others’ (bees) taking the knowledge contained in the flower in the attempt to make something of it (the younger generation for example) and is not therefore, part of the journey of the flower itself.

 So, with that understanding, you now need to ask, ‘Do I have free access to a secure foundation in a natural environment providing me with the quality nutriment I need for my physical survival’?
 ‘Do I have the freedom to awaken each day and choose what to do with it’?
 ‘Am I free to move to where I need to go at any time’?
 ‘Do I have opportunities and access to the experiences I need to flourish and thrive’?
-‘Do I know what wonder I am here to produce for the benefit of others’?
+‘Do I know what wonder I am here to produce for the benefit of others and if not, why not?

 The question which remains is: are you thriving or wilting?
 Our world is most certainly the latter and I’m pretty sure we are too.